cosmos/ibc/spec/app/ics-XX-interchain-queries/README.md

 }
 ```

-`CosmosQuery` contains a list of tendermint ABCI query requests.
+`CosmosQuery` contains a list of Tendermint ABCI query requests.
 It should be used when sending queries to an SDK host chain.
 ```proto
 message CosmosQuery {
   repeated tendermint.abci.RequestQuery requests = 1 [(gogoproto.nullable) = false];